Module basic module

 Call parameters:

-• args: Object, a dictionary object specifying construction parameters, supported fields are: protocol, slashes, username, password, hostname, port, pathname, query,hash
+• args: Object, a dictionary object specifying construction parameters.
+Supported fields are: protocol, slashes, username, password, hostname, port, pathname, query,hash

-• String, returns a successfully constructed string
+• String, returns the successfully constructed string

 parse

-parse a url string
+Parse a url string

 1 2 3